LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 #### "buy to close"
 - a trader is net short an option position and wants to exit that open position.
 In other words, they already have an open position, by way of writing an option, for which they have received a net credit, and now seek to close that position (Investopedia).

+At the money (ATM) - is an option whose strike price is near where the stock price is currently; therefore, primarily made up of intrinsic value, with very little extrinsic value.
+In the Money (ATM) - is an option whose strike price is below where the stock price is currently; as a result, it has little to no intrinsic value.
+Out of the Money (OTM) - is an option with strike price is above where the stock price is currently and the option is made up of entirely extrinsic value.

 ## Options Strategies
 1. Long Call
 2. Long Put